bemosior/reposervice/Building Instructions.md

 	1. Messaging Provider URI: *use default*
 	1. Deploy local services and demos: *use default `true`*

-1. Run `(cd $SERVICE_HOME; sh bootstrap.sh)` to create the configuration files based on the template.
+1. Run `$SERVICE_HOME/reposervice-config` to create the configuration files based on the template.
 Some copy errors will happen because not all of the directories are in place yet.
 1. Start Tomcat: `catalina.sh start`
 1. Watch the end of the Tomcat logfile for the end of the startup: `tail -f $SERVICE_HOME/binaries/tomcat/logs/catalina.out` -- You'll see "INFO: Server startup in xxxxx ms"
 1. Stop Tomcat: `catalina.sh stop`
-2. Run `(cd $SERVICE_HOME; sh bootstrap.sh)` to create the remaining configuration files.
+2. Run `$SERVICE_HOME/reposervice-config` to create the remaining configuration files.

 ## Set up Islandora module and servlet filter

 1. `cd $SERVICE_HOME/islandora_drupal_filter`
 1. Build the servlet filter: `mvn install:install-file -Dfile=fcrepo/fcrepo-security/fcrepo-security-http/target/fcrepo-security-http-3.6.2.jar -DgroupId=org.fcrepo -DartifactId=fcrepo-security-http -Dversion=3.6.2 -Dpackaging=jar -DgeneratePom=true`
-1. `source bootstrap.sh` will move the jar into the correct location.
+1. `$SERVICE_HOME/reposervice-config` will move the jar into the correct location.

 ## Set up GSearch